Novel Coronavirus (SARS-C0V-2)

 - Funding is available to assess and test suspect COVID patients.
 Details can be found on Community HealthPathways > COVID-19 Requests > Funding page.

 - Most general practices are testing their patients who meet the case definition.
 There are times when a patient needs to be tested and they are unable to get an appointment at their practice, or they need to be tested out of hours, or they are not enrolled in a general practice.
-In those situations they may be referred to a community-based assessment centre.
+In those situations they may be directed to a community-based assessment centre.
+No ERMS referrals are necessary.
+If you have assessed your patient but are unable to do the test you can still claim funding for the assessment.

-- Community-based Assessment Centres (CBACs) are open at:
+- Community-based Testing Centres (or CBACs) are open at:

 - Whanau Ora at Nga Hau e Wha marae, 250 Pages Road.
 Walk-ins welcome, no referral necessary.
-Open 7 days, 9am-1pm.
+Open 7 days, 9am-4pm.

 - A mobile testing service is also still available for people unable to see their GP or go to a CBAC.
-Refer via ERMS.
+Contact the EOC to arrange for this service – email@example.com.

 - Guidelines have been developed for practices to manage their COVID patients.
 These can be found on Community HealthPathways > Ongoing Assessment and Management page.